wilfredinni/pysheetComments/2019/April/poetry_vscode_p2/projects-poetry-vscode-p2.md

 Ok, to this day there are no new versions available.

-When you create a Virtual Environment with the *venv* command, VSCode will automatically add it as the default Python Environment for that project.
-When working With *Poetry*, the first time we will need to open the terminal and inside our project folder:
+When you create a Virtual Environment with the *venv* command, *VSCode* will automatically add it as the default Python Environment for that project.
+When working With *Poetry*, the first time we will need to type the following:

 ```
 $ poetry shell